 Get detailed instructions above in the Participants section: Enroll in your employer's plan.
 A person can have both accounts.
 However, since a person will be considered to be actively participating in an employer-sponsored retirement plan, some or all of the contributions to a traditional IRA may not be deductible.
 See the table of contribution limits and deadlines for more information.

 Employers who opt for a non-elective contribution must set aside the equivalent of 2% of their employees' compensation, regardless of whether the employee allocates money to their SIMPLE IRA.
-However, unlike traditional IRAs and most other retirement accounts, SIMPLE IRAs charge a 25% early withdrawal penalty if you withdraw money within the first two years of owning the account.
-Review the Q%26 A of the attached employee and the summary description of the notice of participation %26 included in that kit for more information on Schwab's SIMPLE IRA.
-You should also wait two years if you want to transfer the funds from your SIMPLE IRA to a traditional IRA without paying any tax.
+While SIMPLE IRAs are similar in some ways to traditional and Roth IRAs, they also share some features with workplace retirement plans, such as 401 (k), s.
+Please review the attached Q& A for employees and the summary description of the notice of participation & included in that kit for more information on Schwab's SIMPLE IRA.
+The rules for withdrawing funds from a SIMPLE IRA are similar to the rules for withdrawals from traditional IRA accounts.